QRY91/uroboro/README.md

 ## 🤝 Contributing

-Found a bug in one of the sacred commands?
+Found a bug in one of the core commands?
 Want to improve the core workflow?

 1. **Keep it simple** - If it adds complexity, we probably don't want it
 2. **Drunk user test** - Can someone slightly impaired use it?